 Investments in companies that qualify under the EIS can benefit from income tax, CGT, and IHT reliefs.

-Investments of up to GBP 1 million into a qualifying EIS company will get 30% income tax relief provided that the investor or any of their associates are not 'connected' with the company.
-This broadly means the investor and his family cannot hold more than 30% of the shares or be an employee of the company.
+Investments of up to GBP 1 million into a qualifying EIS company will get 30% income tax relief, provided that the investor or any of their associates are not 'connected' with the company.
+This broadly means the investor and one's family cannot hold more than 30% of the shares or be an employee of the company.

-If the investment qualified for income tax relief and this has not been withdrawn, then provided the shares are held for 3 years there is no CGT due on the gain on the EIS shares.
+If the investment qualified for income tax relief and this has not been withdrawn, then provided the shares are held for three years there is no CGT due on the gain on the EIS shares.

 Gains on the disposal of any asset can be deferred if the proceeds of the sale of the asset are reinvested into qualifying EIS shares.
-To qualify for EIS reinvestment relief the individual must be UK resident but can be connected with the company (unlike the position with EIS income tax relief where broadly they cant).
-The deferred gain comes back into charge in a number of situations including if the individual becomes non UK resident or if the EIS shares are sold or cease to qualify as EIS shares.
+To qualify for EIS reinvestment relief, the individual must be UK resident but can be connected with the company (unlike the position with EIS income tax relief where broadly they cannot).
+The deferred gain comes back into charge in a number of situations, including if the individual becomes non-UK resident or if the EIS shares are sold or cease to qualify as EIS shares.

-EIS shares that have been held for 2 years may qualify for complete IHT relief under the BPR provisions, subject to all the conditions being met.
+EIS shares that have been held for two years may qualify for complete IHT relief under the BPR provisions, subject to all the conditions being met.